jrodrigotico/jrodrigotico/README.md

 ### Hi there 👋
-My name is João Rodrigo.
-I have a degree in Accounting Sciences from the University of São Paulo (USP).
+My name is João Rodrigo and I have a degree in Accounting Sciences from the University of São Paulo (USP).
 Currently working with financial consulting with great enthusiasm for data sciente, programming, machine learning and data!

 <!--